 Overfunding is a feature that allows you to continue collecting pledges if you hit your funding target before your campaign period ends.
-Projects that overfund can continue fundraising for an extra month beyond their original campaign end date.
+Projects that overfund can continue fundraising up to the initial campaign end date that was chosen.

 Overfunding can be useful if you have a core project that you need to raise money for but can also see ways to add to it, if your campaign proves popular.